StefanBaar/LAI_network/readme.md

 This repository acts as supplementary information for the publication "Non-destructive Leaf Area Index estimation via guided optical imaging using UNET segmentation for large scale greenhouse environments" by Stefan Baar, Yosuke Kobayashi, Tatsuro Horie, Kazuhiko Sato, Hidetsugu Suto, Shinya Watanabe.

-In the paper, we analyzed LAI evolution of two tomato species over the time span of three years and compared the results to manually obtained LAI estimations.
+In the paper, we analyzed the LAI evolution of two tomato species over the time span of three years and compared the results to manually obtained LAI estimations.

 ![Screenshot](misc/unet.png)